VSadov/VSadov.github.io/_posts/2016-09-02-broken-out.md

 ---
 title: What happens if 'out' parameter is not assigned by the calee?
-tags: [C#]
+tags: [CSharp]
 ---
 C# specification is fairly vague about scenarios that can only possibly happen outside of a closed C#-only system.
 The situations where some parts do not follow the rules lead to "unspecified" behavior.
 How bad can it get though?

-In C# ```out``` calling convention is built on mutual _trust_. ```out``` parameter is essentially a ```ref``` parameter that callee promises to assign before returning.
-It does that by marking the parameter with ```out``` attribute.
+In C# ```out``` calling convention is built on mutual _trust_ between caller and callee. ```out``` parameter is essentially a ```ref``` parameter that callee promises to assign before returning.
+It makes that promise by marking the parameter with ```out``` attribute.
 Broken promise here primarily affects definite analysis and features based on that analysis.

 Since C# cannot break the protocol, lets use another language that can.
 VB to the "rescue".

 ```vb